ShamariFeaster/streaming-list/README.md

 If you run into any issues, double check your DB config or file permissions.

+### Docker
+To run the app with Docker, use the provided `Dockerfile` and `docker-compose.yml` which set up PHP with Apache and a MySQL database:

+`docker compose up --build`

 ---

 ### How to Use It